Relational Mapping

 -

-Create the supporting SQLite database using prisma migrate dev --name init.
-This will generate and execute a SQL migration3 against the database4 to define its tables and relationships.
+prisma migrate dev --name init.
+This will generate and execute a SQL migration3 against the database4 to define its tables and relationships. -

 Client + Repository